Kazakhstan

 Per Article 12, Kazakhstan has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-The deputy minister of foreign affairs, Akan Rakhmetullin, met in 2022 with the Kazakhstan-based ambassadors of the other four Central Asian states – Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan – to encourage them to join the TPNW.
+The then-deputy minister of foreign affairs, Akan Rakhmetullin, met in 2022 with the Kazakhstan-based ambassadors of the other four Central Asian states – Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan – to encourage them to join the TPNW.

 Kazakhstan convenes a meeting Nur-Sultan in 2022 to encourage other Central Asian states to join the TPNW.
 Photo: Kazakh MFA